 Renewable energy targets

-China’s NDC pledges to increase forested area by 40 million ha by 2020 compared to 2005 levels, an area slightly larger than surface area of Norway, and in line with national forest strategies.
-China has implemented forest conservation policy through the early 21st century, beginning with the National Forest Protection Program, instituted in 1998, which aims to recover native forests, and has more recently been expanded to ban commercial logging in native forests.
-It is the largest forest conservation program in the world.
+China’s NDC pledges to increase forested area by 40 million ha by 2020 above 2005 levels, an area slightly larger than the surface area of Norway, and in line with national forest strategies.
+China has implemented forest conservation policy through the early 21st century, beginning with the National Forest Protection Program, which aims to recover native forests, and has more recently been expanded to ban commercial logging in native forests.